jishi/node-sqs-poller/README.md

 ## simulate(any obj) -> Promise

 For testing purposes.
 To simulate testing you can invoke this function with the expected payload, and it will be serialized/deserialized (to simulate a roundtrip via an SQS queue) passed on to the handler function and resolve once the handler resolves.

-It throws an error if the poller is not started, to let you know if your wire-up is not correct.
-This means you still need a valid queue url to simulate.

 ## setMaxBackoffSeconds(int seconds) -> void